PADIRAANUSHACHARY/Game/README.md

 # Game
-"GameZone - An immersive gaming website designed to deliver the ultimate gaming experience, featuring  collection of games, interactive  engagement and a seamless user interface crafted using HTML, Tailwind CSS, and JavaScript."
+"GameZone - A gaming website designed to deliver the gaming experience, featuring  a collection of games, interactive engagement, and a seamless user interface crafted using HTML, Tailwind CSS, and JavaScript, crafted with a fusion of AI tools and coding expertise."